 @keysquah / Instagram

 This four-mile hiking loop is ideal for any level of hiker.
-The terrain is mostly flat and has gorgeous views of wildflowers in the spring and summer seasons.
+The terrain is mostly flat and has gorgeous views of wildflowers in the spring and summer seasons, perfect for any leashed pets that would like to come along.

 Trail Of Ten Falls – Oregon